jmmk/javascript-externs-generator/README.md

 Try it out: http://jmmk.github.io/javascript-externs-generator/

 **Note from the developer**:
 The externs generator works pretty well for a wide selection of JS libraries, but there are many exceptions (see the issues for examples).
-I try to respond to and diagnose issues and I am glad to accept Pull Requests, but I am not actively using or maintaining this.
+I am not actively using or maintaining this.

 If you find that it couldn't properly generate externs, I would advise: